Tour of C++ and Visual Studio

 Hello C++

 Without further ado, here’s our first look at a C++ program.
-Try editing and running the program.
+Try running and editing the program on Compiler Explorer.

 Line-By-Line Code Walk-Through